exosite/open_api_integration/README.md

 Link: [sms.yaml](examples/sms.yaml)

 ### Quick Start

+#### Validation

+At each following steps you can run the validation script to test your syntax.

+*Required dependency*

+> sudo pip install json-spec

+> sudo apt install libghc-yaml-dev

+*Validate your schema*

+> ./validate path/to/swagger.yaml

+_TIPS:_
+- For more descriptive validation error message, you can use: https://jsonschemalint.com/#/version/draft-04/markup/json
+- To convert YAML <-> JSON use one of the online available tool: https://codebeautify.org/yaml-to-json-xml-csv

 #### Step 1: Start Editing your API swagger v2
 The first step is to create a file in yaml format to describing your web service API.